 The input mask which appears allows either lower-case or uppercase characters by toggling the corresponding button ("abc") on the bottom left.

-Wrong entries can be corrected by tapping the Erase button (
+Wrong entries can be corrected by tapping the Erase button (on the bottom right.

 Tapping "OK" on the top right confirms the entry, closes the input mask and switches back to the channel setup screen.